- Network name

 If you want to bypass ERC-20 MATIC and go straight to MATIC usable on Polygon, you could:

-- Buy MATIC from an exchange which supports Polygon mainnet, such as Binance.com (n.b.: not Binance.us) or Crypto.com.
-When withdrawing to the wallet you want to use for transactions on Polygon, make sure you select Polygon as the network (if there is an option).
+- Buy MATIC from an exchange that supports Polygon mainnet, such as Binance.com (n.b.: not Binance.us) or Crypto.com.
+When withdrawing to the wallet you want to use for transactions on Polygon, select Polygon as the network (if there is an option).

 If the wallet is EVM-compatible, see if you can export your private key.

 Once you have it, import the wallet into MetaMask.
-Once the import is complete, you should be able to add the Polygon network to that account and view the tokens.
+Once the import is complete, you can add the Polygon network to that account and view the tokens.

 However, if you sent the tokens to a wallet you do not control--e.g. by inputting the wrong address--you cannot use this method to get the tokens back.

 Relevant support articles